AnimaApp/docs/src/v3/adobe-xd/export/index.md

 ---
 Learn the difference between the three common Export actions:

 1. **Preview in Browser** creates a private draft of your work that only you can see.
-This way you can you try and test different design ideas before sharing it with your Team.
+This way you can try and test different design ideas before sharing it with your Team.

 2. **Sync** uploads your Private Draft to the selected Anima Workspace in our web app.
 Nothing will appear in the Anima Workspace if the Draft is not **Sync'd** to it.
 Also, if there are other members in this workspace, they will now be able to see and share your work.